Lab Tests - What are 'Healthy' Ranges?

 Additional Notes on cholesterol:

-• While LDL cholesterol alone provides little indication on cardiovascular risk (higher levels are actually associated with better health outcomes), if you truly want to determine your LDL levels, ApoB is a much more precise test for cardiovascular disease risk.
+LDL cholesterol alone provides little indication on cardiovascular risk (in certain populations, higher levels are actually associated with better health outcomes).
+ApoB is a better test for cardiovascular disease risk, but still somewhat reductionist.

-*You can likely ask to include all these tests during an annual physical, which should be covered under most insurance plans.
+*You can likely ask to include most of these tests during an annual physical, which should be covered under most insurance plans.
+The advanced tests and imaging will be separate and probably out-of-pocket.

 Comments